 Today, Feb.
 23, 2019, is a #DayofMourning.
-A day where thousands of people are gathered around the country to mourn the killing of babies in the womb, to pray, and to stand up for LIFE.
+A day where thousands of people are gathered around the country to mourn, to pray, and to stand up for LIFE.

 I am not a political person, and I rarely post anything political on my blog.
 In today’s society, if you say one thing, you’re often “grouped” with certain political parties or ideologies.
 I don’t claim any one ideology, political party, or religion.
 I claim Jesus Christ, and I try to follow Him the best that I can, though I falter and stumble along the way.